Do you have a showroom?

 Do I have to purchase online, or can I speak with a real person?

 Yes, we are a real company!
 You can call us anytime between 9:00 AM– 5:00PM EST at (888) 525-1185 to speak with a real- life, oxygen breathing, customer care associate.
 And we’re also pretty friendly, so don’t be afraid to call.
-But if you prefer, you can first browse our online store or check out our online Swingset Learning Center.
-I guess it depends on whatever mood you’re in.

 Can you make customized playsets?